Graph-Visualization/graph-api/README.md

 - [ ] Bipartite Graph

 # Using the Graph-API

-There are two ways to use the Graph-API.
+There are two ways to use Graph-API.

 - [Use the web version](https://graph-apiv1.herokuapp.com)
 - Make a POST request

 ## Making a POST request

-We are using command line terminal to make a request to the graph-api.
+We are using the command line terminal to request the graph-api.
 You can make the same request using other languages at the API Endpoint - `http://graph-apiv1.herokuapp.com/api`

 ```
 curl -H "Content-Type: application/json" --data @body.json http://graph-apiv1.herokuapp.com/api

-# body.json contains the json data of the request
+# body.json contains the JSON data of the request
 ```

 ## Format of the JSON request

-Since at the beta stage we are supporting only 2 algorithms, the json format of the request is rather simple - Supported Algorithms -
+Since at the beta stage we are supporting only 2 algorithms, the JSON format of the request is rather simple - Supported Algorithms -

 - `"algo" : "bfs"` BFS
 - `"algo" : "dfs"` DFS

 ```
 {"algo" : "bfs", "values" : [{"src" : "0", "dest" : "1", "weight" : "11"},{"src" : "1", "dest" : "2", "weight" : "11"},{"src" : "2", "dest" : "3", "weight" : "11"},{"src" : "3", "dest" : "0", "weight" : "11"}]}
 ```

-# Support
+## Support

 If there are any issues with the API or the web-app, please create [an issue](https://github.com/Graph-Visualization/graph-api/issues/new).<br>
 _Open Source Project made with love by Yash Sharma [`@yashrsharma44`](https://github.com/yashrsharma44) and Biswajit Ghosh [`@Biswajitghosh98`](https://github.com/Biswajitghosh98)_